A Guide to Hiking Gyeryongsan in Korea

 Autumn is back!
 This time with a complete guide to hiking Gyeryongsan National Park, a harder hike with lovely views near Daejeon.
 Enjoy!

 Honestly, before going to Gyeryongsan, I knew little about it.
 I’d hiked a lot of Korean mountains before, but Gyeryongsan, just a small green blip on the map west of Daejeon, never caught my eye.
-I ended up choosing to go simply because it offered a central meeting location for my friend who lives in Seoul and myself, who lives to the very south in Jinju.
+I ended up choosing to go simply because it offered a central meeting location for my boyfriend, Alex, who lives in Seoul and myself, who lives to the very south in Jinju.

 However, it turned out to be breathtakingly gorgeous, easily accessible via public transportation, and provided plenty of amenities (such as my trusted kimbap stop at the base of the mountain!), which means I’ll definitely be returning.